binpash/hs/report/benchmarks/dgsh/README.md

-# Transit Analytics Benchmarks
+# DGSH Benchmarks

-This directory contains the Transit Analytics benchmarks.
+This directory contains the DGSH benchmarks.

 ## TLDR
 ```bash